The Magic Flute (2006 film)

-The Magic Flute is Kenneth Branagh's English-language film version of Wolfgang Amadeus Mozart's singspiel Die Zauberflöte.
-The film is a co-production between France and the UK, produced by Idéale Audience and in association with UK's Peter Moores Foundation.
+The Magic Flute is a 2006 romantic fantasy film directed by Kenneth Branagh, adapted from Wolfgang Amadeus Mozart's singspiel Die Zauberflöte.
+An international co-production between France and the United Kingdom, it was produced by Idéale Audience and in association with UK's Peter Moores Foundation.

 Interpretation

 As part of the 250th anniversary celebration of Mozart's birthday, a new film version of The Magic Flute, set during World War I, was made, directed by Kenneth Branagh, with a translation by Stephen Fry.
 The film was presented at the Toronto International Film Festival on 7 September 2006, at the Venice Film Festival on 8 September of that year, and released in Switzerland on 5 April 2007.

 The film, with a soundtrack performed by the Chamber Orchestra of Europe conducted by James Conlon, is the first motion picture version of the opera specifically intended for cinemas.
 Ingmar Bergman's 1975 film version was made for Swedish television and only later released to theatres.
 Branagh's version was shot in Super 35 and released in anamorphic widescreen, while Bergman's was filmed in Academy ratio for television sets of the 1970s.
 The story, which has been updated to a World War I setting, follows the structure of the original opera libretto.
 Tamino is sent by the Queen of the Night to rescue her daughter Pamina after Sarastro has apparently kidnapped her.
 His sidekick is Papageno, a man who uses underground pigeons to check for poison gas.
 Sarastro, in charge of a field hospital, is Pamina's father.

 A DVD of the film was released in France in August 2007 with a bonus soundtrack CD (lasting around 79 minutes) and a "Making of" featurette (50 minutes).
 The film has also been released on DVD in the Netherlands (in a three-disc set), Finland, Argentina, and Japan.

 Revolver Entertainment gave the film a theatrical release in the United States in June 2013, seven years after its premiere in Europe.